JacobRosenbaum/JacobRosenbaum.github.io/homework3/README.md

-Welcome to my PassWord Generator.
+Welcome to my Password Generator.

 This tool will allow you to create a password between 8-128 characters.
 It will ask you if you want special, numeric, upper case, and lower case characters in your password.